 The gig economy is difficult to accurately measure.
 Even the US government can’t quite get the numbers right.
 But if you understand how freelance and remote work goes, you can ask the right questions.

 34% of the workforce in the US is doing gig work full time.
 Upwork and the Freelancers Union have the percentage at 35 in 2018.
 The Freelancing in America 2018 report surveyed 6,000 US workers and found something very interesting.
 84% of those who freelance by free choice do so exclusively.
 That means 47.6 million people in the US are independent contractors.

 By extrapolation of that gig economy statistic above, that leaves 9.1 million people.
 These people are classified as diversified workers, moonlighters, temps and freelance business owners.
 That’s a huge jump over the past decade, where alternative work was a very small percentage.
 Most people involved in gig work back then did so to either supplement traditional income or for lack of choice.

 Overall, this is a much slower progression than in the last decade.
 Much of that is due, however, to the time that it’s taking for employers to adjust to the paradigm shift.
-As the baby boomers make way for Generations X and Y, however, and as millennials – who prefer freelance work – are flooding the workforce, change is inevitable.
+As the baby boomers exit and Generation X makes way for the millennials to dominate, change is inevitable.
+Millennials prefer freelance work, for one thing.